 Every year, we rely on hundreds of volunteers to make Creation Fest happen.
-Our amazing volunteer teams do everything from setting up the site before people arrive to serving coffee in our cafes; from having fun in the kids’ tent to praying for people after meetings.
+Our amazing volunteers do everything from setting up the site before people arrive to serving coffee in our cafes; from having fun in the families tent to praying for people after meetings.

 Volunteers meet first thing in the morning for prayer.
 A team of interpreters are available for both morning sessions in the Big Shed, and for some afternoon/evening sessions as requested.

 Volunteers must be reliable, capable of working independently, have a strong, personal walk with God and a willingness to communicate the Gospel with creativity.